Bed Bath & Beyond Inc. (BBBY) Stock Price and Analyst Predictions

 Odeon, on the other hand, stated in their research note that they expect to see BBBY reach a price target of $7.50.
 The rating they have provided for BBBY stocks is “Hold” according to the report published on September 30th, 2022.

-During the last 5 trading sessions, BBBY rose by +23.27%, which changed the moving average for the period of 200-days by -93.43% in comparison to the 20-day moving average, which settled at $0.4336.
-In addition, Bed Bath & Beyond Inc. saw -88.31% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BBBY fell by -75.86%, which changed the moving average for the period of 200-days by -97.67% in comparison to the 20-day moving average, which settled at $0.3388.
+In addition, Bed Bath & Beyond Inc. saw -95.54% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading